 Information on the fractions of manure stored outside animal housing, are taken from the Agricultural Census and complemented with data taken from literature.
-An overview of the percentages and sources is provided in 0.
+An overview of the percentages and sources is provided in annex 13 of van Bruggen (2023).

 Uncertainty values for total emissions of N_2O , NO_x and N_2 are estimated at 100% (based on expert judgement).
 The total uncertainty is estimated, as uncertainty estimates are calculated only for N_2O , NO_x and NH_3 emissions from animal housing, and not for N_2 emissions.